k2view-academy/K2View-Academy/articles/TDM/tdm_gui/17a_task_target_component_entities.md

 #### Reservation note

 An optional setting.
-The user can populate it with a free text.
+The user can populate it with free text.
 The reservation note is displayed in the [Reserved Entities window](/articles/TDM/tdm_gui/13_reserved_entities_window.md) (Notes fields) and can be used for filtering the reserved entities display.
 The reservation note can be edited using the Reserved Entities window.